A Geometric Substructure for Quantum Dynamics: Hidden variables and quantum measurement

+Only simple measurements are considered here as described in \cite{vonneumann,dirac,bohm} and by many others since.
+More sophisticated descriptions of the measurement process and more generally of a quantum system's possible interactions with its environment have been developed over the years -- see in particular \cite{sudarshan,kraus,breuer,wiseman} -- together with more sophisticated measures of the system's entropy \cite{ellinas}.

-The reader may consider that the behaviour of the state point is analogous to that of a macroscopic object floating down a horizontal stream that forks into two such streams at right angles.
+The reader may consider that the behaviour of the state point before and after a measurement is analogous to that of a macroscopic object floating down a horizontal stream that forks into two such streams at right angles.
 The square of the direction cosine between the direction of either fork and that of the original stream may be considered a first estimate of the probability that the object will float down that particular fork.
 For example if the two forks are at angles of $\pi/6$ and $\pi/3$ with the original stream, with associated direction cosines $\sqrt{3}/2$ and $1/2$ respectively, then the associated probabilities are $3/4$ and $1/4$.

-The critical difference between this classical behaviour and that following the quantum measurement is that the indeterminacy in the behaviour of the classical object on reaching the fork can in principle be reduced arbitrarily greatly by more refined observation of the system prior to the forks being reached, so that it becomes more certain which fork will be followed.
+The critical difference between this classical behaviour and that associated with the quantum measurement is that the indeterminacy in the behaviour of the classical object prior to reaching the fork can in principle be reduced arbitrarily greatly by more refined observation of the system so that it becomes more certain which fork will be followed.
 Except in special cases \cite{bell} this is not possible in the quantum case.

-In short, the classical indeterminacy is arbitrarily reducible in principle whereas in general the quantum indeterminacy is irreducible.
+In short, the classical indeterminacy prior to the fork is arbitrarily reducible in principle whereas in general the quantum indeterminacy prior to the measurement -- associated with the set of velocity vectors rotating unitarily about the trajectory of the state point -- is irreducible.

 The quantum measurement itself is now to be regarded as an interaction of the quantum system with its macroscopic environment at the point in $S$ reached at time $t_1$.
 The state point moves between such points associated with measurements at times $t_0$ and $t_1$.